agsb/milliForth-6502/README.md

 ### Notes

-Look up at Notes[^6]
+Look up at Notes[^6] for more.

+16/08/2024:
+    both models DTC and MTC, works with my_hello_world.FORTH;

 11/08/2024:
-    return to direct thread code:
+    return to direct thread code;

 11/06/2024:
-    adapt for minimal thread indirect code
+    adapt for minimal thread indirect code;

 24/01/2024:
-    write using standart direct thread code
+    write using standart direct thread code;

+14/11/2023
+    code for 6502 sized to 624 bytes, no ascii-7, no key, no emit, no 2/, many errors

 ## Coding

 This version includes:

 ```
 primitives:
-    s@, +, nand, @, !, :, ;, 0#, key, emit, exit,

-    the sp@ and rp@ are derived from s@ in the my_hello_world.FORTH
+    s@    return the address of user structure
+    +     adds two values at top of data stack
+    nand  logic not and the two values at top of data stack
+    @     fetch a value of cell wich address at top of data stack
+    !     store a value into a cell wich address at top of data stack
+    :     starts compilng a new word
+    ;
+    0#
+    exit
+    key
+    emit

 internals:
     spush, spull, rpull, rpush, (stack code)
     copyfrom, copyinto, (heap code)